finsberg/pulse/docs/balance_laws.md

 where $\mathbf{v}$ is the spatial velocity field, $\mathbf{t}$ is the traction acting on the boundary, and $\mathbf{b}$ is the body force.
-From \emph{Cauchy's stress theorem} we know that there exists a second order tensor $\sigma$, known as the Cauchy stress tensor that is related to the traction vector by $\mathbf{t} = \sigma \mathbf{n}$, where $\mathbf{n}$ is the unit normal in the current configuration.
+From *Cauchy's stress theorem* we know that there exists a second order tensor $\sigma$, known as the Cauchy stress tensor that is related to the traction vector by $\mathbf{t} = \sigma \mathbf{n}$, where $\mathbf{n}$ is the unit normal in the current configuration.